fsquillace/pearl/README.md

     `pearl system update`

-- To uninstall completely and safely pearl:
+- To remove completely and safely pearl:

-    `pearl system uninstall`
+    `pearl system remove`

 ### Modules ###
 - To list the modules